adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

       - Re-tap the pattern button to toggle pages
     - gate
     - step duration multiplier
-    - modes for summing simultaneous gates
+    - modes for summing simultaneous gates + modulation and aftertouch latch setting
     - global step length (since there's no other way to edit this on the Launchpad)
     - scale
     - future placeholder: reassignable pattern types